tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 # Machine Learning Environment Setup Guide

 This guide serves as a step by step process for setting up and validating the tools required for the machine learning portion of the curriculum.
 Many of these tools are needed to train and test machine learning models.
-Without these tools, class activities and homeworks cannot be completed.
+Without these tools, class activities and code cannot be completed.

-This guide will outline how to setup and verify that the following technologies are installed within the Python environment:
+This guide will include installation and verification steps for the following technologies:

-* Imbalance-learn
+* Imbalanced-learn

 ## Imbalanced-learn